 Applicants who meet our admission criteria are admitted regardless of their ability to pay.

 Residents working in our vocational training program Exodus Works do not pay fees.
 They are able to receive tips or training stipends to help them pay for personal needs.

 Program fees are paid on a weekly basis by those who are working for employers in the community.
 The program fee includes supervised supportive housing, all utilities, food, clothing, transportation to recovery programs and church activities, case management, and the job search process.

 Applicants working in the community are expected to pay 70% of their income up to a maximum of $150 per week if we do not provide transportation back and forth to work, or $200 per week if we do provide transportation back and forth to work for a five day work week.

 Residents on disability pay $600 per month for their program fees.

-Residents pay $15 for random drug or alcohol tests, and for tests given when they return from passes out of the program.
-Residents may pay varying amounts for fines which occur as a consequence for problem behavior.
+Residents pay $15 for random drug or alcohol tests and for tests given when they return from passes out of the program.
+Residents may pay varying amounts for fines that occur as a consequence of problem behavior.